Lunfer/weather_forecast/README.md

 **Issue:** Authentication issues with the weather API.
 **Solution:** Check that API credentials are correctly set in the `.env` file and match the credentials expected by the API.

+## Code Files
+   - `app.py`: The main Flask application script that contains routes, API endpoints, and the Flask-Admin setup.
+You have provided this script.
+   - `database.py`: Contains the SQLAlchemy engine and session setup.
+   - `models.py`: Defines the `WeatherForecast` model.
+   - `config.py`: Configuration file for environment-specific settings.
+   - `query_db.py`: A snippet of code for quering the database manually